burlachenkok/exploring-python3/python3-note.md

 Packages are a way of structuring Python's module namespace by using "dotted module names" in a hierarchical way.

 Firstly, you should have several source code files with modules.
 To group these modules into the package you should place modules in one directory and create file `__init__.py` in this directory.
-The `__init__.py` files are required to make Python treat directories containing the file as packages.
+The `__init__.py` files are required to make Python treat directories containing the module source files as packages.
 This prevents directories with a common name, such as string, from unintentionally hiding valid modules that occur later on the module search path.
 In the simplest case, `__init__.py` can just be an empty file, but it can also execute the initialization code for the package or set the `__all__` variable.

 Let's execute the code:
 ```python
 from package_name.module_name import *
 ```
-Specifically in this case, the `__all__` variable defines the modules that you should import to a client ( who has requested this [import wildcard form](https://docs.python.org/3/tutorial/modules.html?highlight=__all__#importing-from-a-package) ).
+Specifically in this case, the `__all__` variable defines the modules that you should import to a client who has requested this [import wildcard form](https://docs.python.org/3/tutorial/modules.html?highlight=__all__#importing-from-a-package).

 ### Reference between Modules in Packages